danladds/qetesh/README.md

 - ORM and data binding stack cut out many lines of boilerplate code, and provide a consistent interface and nomenclature across client and server sides.
 - Easy to use only parts of the Qetesh system if desired!
 - "Convention over configuation" architecture
+- Fine-grained caching control - decide what gets refetched and rerun and when